-North America report
+Search and Staffing report

 The Future of Recruiting

-How COVID-19 is transforming hiring
+How COVID-19 is transforming the industry

-Introduction Recruiters have risen to the challenge in extremely challenging times.
+Introduction Search and staffing professionals have risen to the challenge in extremely challenging times.
 Your teams are leaner, demands on you are greater, and business needs are constantly shifting.
-But through it all, you've stepped up and steadied each other, and now you're poised to take on a bigger role in the business than ever before.
+But through it all, you've stepped up and steadied each other, and now you're poised to take on a bigger role as search and staffing organizations than ever before.
 We've made six predictions about the future of recruiting - based on input from thousands of your peers, billions of data points from the LinkedIn platform, and interviews with talent leaders from around the world.
-Instead of only looking at external talent, you'll reveal the depth of internal talent pools.
 You'll be on the front line of diversity efforts, connecting with candidates and holding hiring managers to account.
 You'll make virtual recruiting feel as personal as an on-site handshake.
 You'll make the most of the remote workforce.
-Your empathy will elevate your company's employer brand.
+Your empathy will elevate your company's and customers' brand.
 And you'll continue to add new skills, adapt as needed, and grow beyond the boundaries of your role.
 Read on to see how you'll reshape the future of recruiting.

-Recruiting will hire less, and build and borrow more.
-Internal mobility will be a must-have.
-Partnering with learning and development (L&D) and HR, recruiting will have the opportunity to lead a rigorous internal mobility program, rather than leaving it to hiring managers or ad hoc practices.
-While cataloging employees' current skills, companies will clearly tie internal job opportunities to relevant L&D resources to help employees fill any qualification gaps.
-In volatile times, companies will also move away from static jobs in siloed departments and toward project-based cross-functional work, where employees will shift to new projects as business needs change.
-Recruiters themselves experienced this in the immediate responses to COVID-19, with many moving to new projects when hiring slowed.
-This will also change the way recruiters assess and hire candidates - prioritizing applicants' potential and transferable skills over their pedigree and technical capacity to do specific tasks.
-20% increase in internal mobility since COVID-19 lout of 2 talent professionals expect their recruiting budget to decrease.
-2 out of 3 expect their L&D budget to increase or stay the same.
+Customers and companies will build and borrow more.
+In volatile times, companies will move away from static jobs in siloed departments and toward project-based cross-functional work, where employees will shift to new projects as business needs change.
+Recruiters themselves experienced this in the immediate responses to COVID-19, with many moving to new projects when hiring shifted.
+This will also change the way search and staffing firms assess and hire candidates - prioritizing applicants' potential and transferable skills over their pedigree and technical capacity to do specific tasks.
+20% increase in internal mobility since COVID-191 lout of 2 search and staffing pros expect their recruiting budget to decrease.2 2 out of 3 expect their L&D budget to increase or stay the same.2